-- 132. Screen the BCtA project using the SESP to identify: (a) social and environmental risks and potential impacts associated with providing a platform for inclusive business and with downstream engagements of UNDP with private sector entities; and (b) measures to avoid and mitigate these risks and impacts; - 133.
-Relatedly, require use of the Policy on Due Diligence and Partnerships with the Private Sector and complete RAT as key measures to avoid and mitigate risks in the context of the BCtA project.
-If the full RAT is not applied, explain in writing and in detail why it is not, and indicate how key concerns, e.g. human rights, environment, and labor, etc. will otherwise be addressed. - 134.
-Ensure attention to the correct definition of 'risk' in this context during the screening process, and, in particular, change consideration of 'risk' from risk that exists after possible mitigation measures to risk as it exists prior to mitigation measures, e.g., risk as corresponding to a future event that may impact the achievement of UNDP's objectives. - 135.
-Revise the Prodoc to specify how individuals/communities potentially supported through BCtA-related activities can know about, and be involved in, initiatives, i.e., describe how the primary beneficiaries of BCtA initiatives will have adequate information and opportunities to engage in BCtA initiative-related processes and to share their thoughts on how the project and initiatives can best support them and/or not impact them. - 136.
-Revise the Prodoc to ensure that when the BCtA Secretariat relies on affiliations with other entities, e.g., the UN Global Compact, to partially allay potential concerns related to social and environmental risks, project documentation indicates the full extent to which the member is complying with standards of that entity.
+- 134. Screen the BCtA Phase II project to identify: (a) social and environmental risks and potential impacts associated with providing a platform for inclusive business and with downstream engagements of UNDP with private sector entities; and (b) measures to avoid and mitigate these risks and impacts; - 135.
+Relatedly, for prospective members of the BCtA, require use of the Policy on Due Diligence and Partnerships with the Private Sector complemented by the complete Risk Assessment Tool (RAT).
+If the full RAT is not applied, explain in writing and in detail why it is not, and indicate how key concerns, e.g. human rights, environment, and labor, will otherwise be addressed. - 136.
+For Bidco's membership in BCtA, provide documentation consistent with UNDP's full Policy on Due Diligence and Partnerships with the Private Sector, the complete Risk Assessment Tool, and Guidance, to ensure that due diligence with respect to Bidco's membership in BCtA is adequate and outcomes of the due diligence support Bidco's continued membership in BCtA. - 137.
+Ensure attention to the correct definition of 'risk' during the screening process, and, in particular, change consideration of 'risk' from risk that exists after possible mitigation measures to risk as it exists prior to mitigation measures, e.g., risk as corresponding to a future event that may impact the achievement of UNDP's objectives. - 138.
+Revise the Prodoc to specify how key stakeholders, including individuals/communities potentially supported through BCtA-related activities, can know about, and be involved in, initiatives, i.e., describe how the primary beneficiaries of BCtA initiatives will have adequate information and opportunities to engage in BCtA initiative-related processes and to share their thoughts on how the project and initiatives can best support them and/or not impact them. - 139.
+Revise the Prodoc to ensure that when the BCtA Secretariat relies on affiliations with other entities, e.g., the UN Global Compact, to partially allay potential concerns related to social and environmental risks, documentation related to a potential member's admission into the alliance indicates how the affiliation supports membership and indicates the full extent to which the member is complying with standards of that entity.